 If your client comes to you with a case that has a strict deadline and you happen to miss it then it would be considered negligent.

 How to Avoid Professional Negligence?

 Maintain Proper Records

 It is good practice to maintain a proper paper trail in terms of an agreement between you and your client.
 Also, make sure to have email records of everything in case you need to provide evidence to support your version of what happened.
-It is advisable to at least retain documents of a client for a minimum of 6 years.
-As a lawyer, you can use a legal document management software to store all the client documents securely on the cloud.
+It is advisable to at least retain the documents of a client for a minimum of 6 years.
+As a lawyer, you can use legal document management software to store all the client documents securely on the cloud.